 - 15ml of bottled fish oil or five to seven mL of concentrated bottled fish oil per day.

 To learn more about fish oil and omega-3 download the ‘Fish oils’ information sheet which provides general information about the use of fish oil supplements as a treatment for arthritis.
 It includes information on who may benefit from taking fish oils, how much to take, and where to find more information.

+However, high-quality studies show little or no benefit.
+There are no claims for the effectiveness of glucosamine and chondroitin in other types of arthritis.
 To learn more about glucosamine and chondroitin download the information sheet ‘glucosamine and chondroitin’ which includes information about the effectiveness of these supplements and the possible risks.

 Complementary therapies info sheet

 Selecting a complementary medicine healthcare practitioner fact sheet